Kreals/TurnMarker/README.md

 |--|--|--|
 |<img src="dist/assets/bluesky.png" width="150" />|<img src="dist/assets/universe.png" width="150" />|<img src="dist/assets/prosperity.png" width="150" />|

-#### Custom Image Path
-Sets the path to an image to be used instead of the included images

 #### Announce Turns
 If enabled, a chat message will be sent when the turn in combat changes (unless the combatant is hidden in the combat tracker).

+#### Start Marker
+If enabled, creates a start marker which marks the position of the token when that tokens turn begins.

+#### Custom Image Path
+Sets the path to an image to be used instead of the included images for the turn marker or the start marker

 ## Compatibility
 Most recently tested on [Foundry VTT](https://foundryvtt.com/ "Foundry VTT") version 0.7.9.